Wimukthi-Manchanayaka/Wimukthi-Manchanayaka/README.md

 <h1 align="center">Hey, I'm Wimukthi Manchanayaka! 👋</h1>
-<h3 align="center">I'm a software engineer with a passion for building innovative solutions.</h3>
+<h3 align="center">  I'm , a dedicated university student on a mission to master the art and science of software engineering.
+With a passion for problem-solving and a knack for turning ideas into reality, I'm thrilled to be at the forefront of innovation in the tech world..</h3>